lianghan-bgi/Reads-Distribution-Pattern/README.md

 [Note] To get the same results with the paper, we recommend you to skip the step and use the provided files .part instead, as this step involves random factors which would change the results.

-could be skipped --begin
+could be skipped ---begin

-perl ./script/randM.pl HEALTH-BGI.list.txt 10 perl ./script/randM.pl LIVER-BGI.list.txt 10 perl ./script/randM.pl LUNG-BGI.list.txt 10
+perl ./script/randM.pl HEALTH-BGI.list.txt 10 ; perl ./script/randM.pl LIVER-BGI.list.txt 10 ; perl ./script/randM.pl LUNG-BGI.list.txt 10

-could be skipped --end
+could be skipped ---end

 The script randM.pl separates a file in to the given number parts with equal lines randomly (or almost equal lines if the lines can’t be separated on average).
 After this step, we will obtain series files with postfix of “part*”.

 We produced the 10 pairs of training and testing data with the part files.
 We created 10 folders T0~T9 to put those files.